Athletic Training, Master of

 Program Highlights

-Advantages to earning a Master of Athletic Training at Saint Louis University include:
+The advantages to earning a Master of Athletic Training degree at Saint Louis University include:

-• Direct admission to the program as a freshman
+• Opportunity for direct admission to the program as a freshman

 • Opportunities to pursue additional curricular goals such as minors, certificates and study abroad programs